Amadaiya Rennie

-Amadaiya Rennie (born 17 March 1990, in Monrovia, Liberia) is a Liberian football player, who plays as a forward.
+Amadaiya Rennie (born 17 March 1990) is a Liberian former footballer who played as a forward.

 Club career

 Following good performances at Mighty Barrolle he was voted most valuable player of the 2007 season, and also became team captain of the Liberia under-20 national football team.
 This drew the interest from several clubs, such as A.C.
 Siena and Portland Timbers, however following a trial with Allsvenskan club IF Elfsborg, he decided to sign for the Swedish team.
 Spending the 2009 season in the U-21 team he was signed to a first-team contract prior to the 2010 season.

 On 22 March 2011, he was loaned out to Allsvenskan rivals GAIS, following a severe injury to fellow Elfsborg player Mohammed Abdulrahman who was on loan to GAIS.

 On 1 July he signed with the Swedish Superettan club Degerfors IF, a contract that was to expire at the end of the 2011 season.
 On 4 October 2011 he signed a new contract with Degerfors, keeping him at the club for two more years.

 In November 2013 he signed a three-year-long contract with Hammarby IF, leaving Degerfors as a free agent.

 In August 2015, Rennie completed a season-long loan deal with Norwegian side Brann, with striker Jakob Orlov moving the opposite way.